Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/how-to-transition-cat-from-furniture-to-scratching-post.md

 ### Be consistent and patient

 Consistency is crucial for successful training.
-Everyone in your household should follow the same approach—redirecting to the post and rewarding good behavior.
+Everyone in your household should follow the same approachredirecting to the post and rewarding good behavior.
 Mixed messages will confuse your cat and slow progress.

 Be patient with the process.
 This isn't an overnight fix.
 Most cats need 2-4 weeks of consistent training to reliably use scratching posts instead of furniture.
 Some cats may respond more quickly, while others need more time.
 Stay consistent and trust the process.

 ## Step 4: Troubleshooting common challenges
 ### What if they ignore the post completely
 If your cat shows no interest in the scratching post despite your best efforts, try these adjustments:
-- Move the post to a different location—sometimes a few feet makes a big difference
+- Move the post to a different locationsometimes a few feet makes a big difference
-- Try a different material—sisal, cardboard, carpet, or rough fabric
+- Try a different materialsisal, cardboard, carpet, or rough fabric
-- Change the orientation—vertical, horizontal, or angled
+- Change the orientationvertical, horizontal, or angled
-- Add more incentives—catnip, toys, treats
+- Add more incentivescatnip, toys, treats
-- Check for stability—wobbling posts scare cats away Sometimes it's just a matter of finding the right combination that appeals to your individual cat.
+- Check for stabilitywobbling posts scare cats away Sometimes it's just a matter of finding the right combination that appeals to your individual cat.
 Don't be afraid to experiment until you find what works.
 ### What if they scratch both the post and furniture
 It's common for cats to continue some furniture scratching even as they start using the post.
 This is normal during the transition period.
 Continue redirecting and reinforcing post use while making furniture less appealing.